 Increase your job-search success with two data-backed solutions.

 Performing a job search is difficult.
-Writing the perfect resume, researching a company in-depth, interviewing impeccably and just the right amount of follow-up are all musts.
+Writing the perfect resume, researching a company in-depth, interviewing impeccably and just the right amount of follow-up are all musts when completing a job application.
 If you do them all right, you could land the job.
 Or you could be one of 1,000 other applicants to a job that 100 of you are probably perfect for.
 This is the reality of the job search for many professionals.
 Ladders turned to its database of more than 6 million job seekers and more than 49,000 recruiters to uncover why this is, and what job seekers can do about it.

 The first trend that emerged in the original study’s data was that certain job markets are oversaturated with job seekers.
 With unemployment rates varying from 3% in Bismarck, ND to 30% in Yuma, AZ, this was not surprising information.
 Similar to the housing market, certain cities can be considered “employers’ markets,” while others can be more conducive to job seekers finding new positions.